felnne/pytest-alembic-experiments/README.md

 ## Notes:

 * once DSN removed from `alembic.ini`, all other config options are either static (package location) or defaults
+* offline mode is where Alembic generates SQL statements to run standalone, rather than Alembic modifying the DB

-If DDL test fails, you can generate an automatic migration to see what's missing:
+* if DDL test fails, you can generate an automatic migration to see what's missing [1]

+[1]

 ```
 $ poetry run alembic upgrade head